istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 ### Set up the control plane in the external cluster

-Create remote secret to allow external control plane in `external_cluster` to access the `remote_cluster`:
+Create a remote secret to allow the external control plane in `external_cluster` to access the `remote_cluster`:

 {{< text bash >}}